|12 – 13 inches

 Cavalier King Charles Spaniels are a popular companion breed, known for their sensitive, calm temperaments.
 Members of the Spaniel breed group, Cavaliers carry themselves with an air of intelligence and dignity.
 Although Cavaliers share a history with King Charles Spaniels, they’re considered separate breeds in most major kennel clubs.
 Bred to keep royal members company, these toy-sized Spaniels are true to their breeding origins and make great companion pets.
 They even have a regal look to them, especially Cavaliers from show bloodlines.
 Let’s take a closer look at these small lapdogs and what it takes to care for them:

-On average, Cavalier King Charles Spaniels are around $1,200-$3,500, with an average of around $1,800.
 Cavalier King Charles Spaniels are purebred dogs that are quite popular, so they have unfortunately been overbred.
 They’re prone to a lot of health issues from poor breeding practices, especially Cavaliers coming from puppy mills or backyard breeders.
-While $500-1,000 may seem like a great deal for a purebred puppy, it’s crucial to find a reputable breeder that understands canine genetics.

-3 Little-Known Facts About Cavalier King Charles Spaniel
+3 Little-Known Facts About the Cavalier King Charles Spaniel

 1. Cavalier King Charles Spaniels were inspired by King Charles II’s Spaniel.